-Description of Benefit In-Network You Pay Routine Eye Exam (1 per calendar year)Eye exam will include refraction and dilation \$0 Frames and Lens Package You have a choice of: Benefit toward the purchase and fitting of eyeglasses and pair of lenses or contact lenses at a network optical provider (per calendar year) OR - 2 pair(s) of select eyeglasses at no cost per calendar year.
+Description of Benefit In-Network You Pay Routine Eye Exam (1 per calendar year) Eye exam will include refraction and dilation \$0 Frames and Lens Package You have a choice of: Benefit toward the purchase and fitting of eyeglasses and pair of lenses or contact lenses at a network optical provider (per calendar year) Contact lenses will include conventional or disposable.
+OR Any amount over \$300 2 pair(s) of select eyeglasses at no cost per calendar year.
 Any additional upgrades to the select pair will be at your cost.
-Any amount over \$300 Ultraviolet protection and scratch resistant coating included on all eyeglass lenses at no charge.
+Ultraviolet protection and scratch resistant coating included on all eyeglass lenses at no charge.

-^{}See a network optical provider for more information on your no cost eyeglass option
+\\See a network optical provider for more information on your no cost eyeglass option